0xZ1R0/EzMap/README.md

 # EzMap

 EzMap is a beginner-friendly tool designed to make Nmap easier to use by providing an interactive terminal interface.
-(Still under development with some bugs)
+(Still under development with some bugs and features to implement)

 ## Features
 - Interactive menu for selecting scan types and intensities.